Nikhithayerrathota/Process-Discovery-Using-Declarative-Constraints/README.md

 R_base

-R_base represents the core behavioral constraints of the process in declarative form.
+R_base represents the core behavioral constraints of the imperative process model in declarative form.

 ---

 ### 2.2 Relaxation of the Base Rule Set

-To allow flexibility and incremental evolution, the base rule set may be relaxed to remove overly restrictive behavior.
+To allow additional behavioural constraints _base has to be relaxed wrt to New Rules

 The relaxed constraint set is denoted as:

 R_existing

-R_existing is derived from R_base by controlled weakening or removal of selected constraints.
+R_existing is derived from R_base by performing constraint relaxation wrt to new rules.

 ---